spatialos/UnrealGDKExampleProject/README_Perf.md

 Press the "0" three times - destroy all cubes

-You can quickly press "0" twice to generate 3900 cubes and get three result:
+You can quickly press "0" twice to generate 3900 cubes and get four possible results:
 * Turn off ringbuffer, successfully replicated all cubes to runtime but takes 40 seconds to finish the process

 * Turn off ringbuffer, runtime will disconnect server worker